zverok/rubyseeds/README.md

 Also, take a look at Hal Fultons [post about "monkey patching"](http://rubyhacker.com/blog2/concerning-the-term-monkeypatching.html).

+And [here](http://zverok.github.io/blog/2016-09-28-monkeys.html) is my own latest post on the topic.

 ## On possible name confusion

 There was [rubyseeds](https://github.com/rubyseeds) organization on github,